zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Your REST API service is written in Java.
 * The service is enabled to communicate with API ML discovery service over TLS v1.2 secured connection.

-Note: It is presumed that your REST service will be deployed on z/OS environment.
-Nevertheless this is not required.
+Note: It is presumed that your REST service will be deployed on a z/OS environment.
+However, this is not required.

 ## Configuring your project